ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_conditionals.rst

 .. code-block:: yaml

-    # Includes let you re-use a file to define a variable when it is not already defined
+    # Includes let you reuse a file to define a variable when it is not already defined

     # main.yml
     - include_tasks: other_tasks.yml